drone/docs/content/install/extensions/custom_policies.md

 +++

 {{% alert enterprise %}}
-This feature is only available with the [Enterprise expansion pack](https://drone.io/enterprise/)
+This feature is only available in the [Enterprise expansion pack](https://drone.io/enterprise/)
 {{% /alert %}}

 {{% alert warn %}}